-How many years does your waterproof deck coating have depends on a number of factors.
+The lifespan of your waterproof deck coating have depends on a number of factors.
 It is not unlike most projects or endeavors taken on in life.
 It always begins with a good foundation, followed by continued attention to assure its integrity, while keeping an eye on the effects wrought by over- or long-term use.
 The resulting lifespan assured by waterproofing a substrate, whether it is a balcony, a boat deck, a roof system patio etc. may extend long beyond the warranty.

 Polymer cements also enjoy considerable use on residential decking.
 An admixture of polymer fibers and cement, the adhesive like its vinyl competitor comes in colors.
 Beyond providing fire protection, a definite reason for choosing the product, they provide lasting protection against heavy wear.
 To keep their luster and aesthetic value, polymers need reapplication every couple of years.
-Lifetime here again finds redefinition.
+A lifetime here again finds redefinition.
 The residential aspect demands that beauty or aesthetics is a key component in choice.
 Whether commercial or residential this holds true for cementitious (cement admixtures) waterproofing systems.

-‘Peel-and-stick” find considerable use for commercial applications.
+“Peel-and-stick” find considerable use for commercial applications.
 They are a composite system.
 Their appeal encompasses a cost and replace scenario.
 Its description says everything.
 Square sheets of waterproofing form the surface.
 When they wear down replacement occurs.
 The entire system’s longevity is hard to determine, but the replacement rate is generally high because of the volume of traffic.
 Those areas of the system that endure the most foot traffic wear quickly compared to other areas.
-Again, longevity of a waterproofing system gains another perspective.
+Again, the longevity of a waterproofing system gains another perspective.

-To underscore selection’s importance to longevity, epoxies provide an excellent example.
+To underscore selection’s importance to waterproof deck coating longevity, epoxies provide an excellent example.
 Durable, very appealing, reasonably quick application, they do best indoors.
 The epoxy simply does not survive under UV rays.
 In Alaska, epoxy experience a longer life – it’s dark for half the year – but the severe, cold would undermine its use in such a hostile environment.

 Contact us, Pli-Dek Systems, to learn more and discover waterproofing strategies that will work best for your project.